 When our mature breastmilk comes in, it is often in a much stronger flow than colostrum.
 In fact, the first few weeks you may be more engorged and have more of an oversupply while your body figures out how much milk your infant needs.
 Your baby may clamp down harder to control the faster flow or the suction may feel stronger, causing temporary soreness.

 Is the pain you feel during breastfeeding normal?

 Your pain is not normal if:

-- You are unable to tolerate your baby breastfeeding through an entire feed.1,6
+You are unable to tolerate your baby breastfeeding through an entire feed.

 Unsure about the pain you are experiencing during breastfeeding?
-Reach out to our team of registered dietitians and lactation consultant for free!
-They’re here to help on our free live chat from Monday through Friday, from 8am–6pm ET, and Saturday and Sunday, from 8am–2pm ET.
+Reach out to our team of registered dietitian nutritionists and lactation consultant for free!
+They’re here to help on our free live chat from Monday - Friday, 8am-6pm (ET)).
 Chat Now!

 Tips to prevent and treat breastfeeding-related nipple pain

 Once you and your little one find a comfortable position, your goal is to get your nipple as far toward the top back of baby’s mouth as possible.
 This means making sure baby’s mouth is opening up wide.
 With a good latch, your baby will not be clamping down on your nipples.910

 If your discomfort does not subside within 30 seconds, unlatch your baby by putting a clean finger in corner of the baby’s mouth to break the seal (do not just pull baby off).
 Re-latching gives you and baby an opportunity to readjust and get more comfortable.